 The JJC Library is participating in National Novel Writing Month (NaNoWriMo) this year!
 NaNoWriMo is when writers across the country commit to writing a 50,000-word novel during the month of November.
-If you're a JJC student or local community member, you can stop by the JJC Library every Wednesday for a write in (click here to learn more).
+If you're a JJC student or local community member, you can stop by the JJC Library for a write in or special event.
+See below for more info.

 For more on the JJC Library or to learn about the resources it offers, click here.